Understanding Health Product Research Behavior

 Impact

-The research findings laid the foundation for a human-centered iterative design process, which included rapid prototyping, concept testing, and iterative usability testing.
-The findings from user interviews also led to a new feature on Healthline that generated personalized product recommendations to Healthline users—including people with multiple health conditions—to help with the exploration and evaluation phases of health product research.
+The research findings established a foundation for a human-centered iterative design process.
+This process included rapid prototyping, concept testing, and ongoing usability testing.
+Insights gained from user interviews, combined with quantitative survey research, resulted in the development of a new feature on Healthline.
+This feature offers personalized product recommendations tailored for Healthline users, including individuals with multiple health conditions, to assist them during the exploration and evaluation phases of their health product research.